Notifications

 Sharon Carry, AOE Council Member

-Sharon devoted more than 4 decades to a career rooted in her passion for creating opportunities for access and student success at 4 Alberta post-secondary institutions.
+Sharon devoted more than 4 decades to a career rooted in her passion for creating opportunities for access and student success at four Alberta postsecondary institutions.
 Now President Emerita of Bow Valley College, Sharon was hired to lead the college through a transition from a provincially administered institution to a board-governed college.
 Over the 2 decades of her tenure as President and CEO, Bow Valley became the largest and fastest growing college in Alberta, welcoming some 15,000 students from 142 countries each year, while expanding campuses in the region surrounding Calgary and extending educational services to more than 20 other countries.

-Building on 3 degrees from the University of Calgary (BA, BEd, and Masters of Communication Studies), Sharon’s career has led her through progressively more responsible academic and administrative roles at Bow Valley College, Olds College, Mount Royal College (now University) and the University of Calgary.
-When honoured with a Blackfoot name and headdress, her ceremonialist chose the name ‘Niipaitapi Aissksinima’tstohki’, which translates to “Lifelong Educator”.
+Building on three degrees from the University of Calgary (BA, BEd, and Masters of Communication Studies), Sharon’s career has led her through progressively more responsible academic and administrative roles at Bow Valley College, Olds College, Mount Royal College (now University) and the University of Calgary.
+When honoured with a Blackfoot name and headdress, her ceremonialist chose the name Niipaitapi Aissksinima’tstohki, which translates to “Lifelong Educator.”

-A resident of Cochrane, where she is still close to her daughter, son-in-law and 2 grandchildren in Calgary, Sharon also serves as Chair of the YW Calgary Board; Director of the Alberta Blue Cross Corporation Foundation; Member of the Bow Valley College ‘Open Doors-Open Minds’ Campaign; Member of the Governance Team of the Werklund School of Agricultural Technology at Olds College; and on the Executive of the International Women’s Forum, Calgary Chapter.
+Sharon is a resident of Cochrane, where she is still close to her daughter, son-in-law and 2 grandchildren in Calgary.
+In addition to the Alberta Order of Excellence Council, Sharon serves as a Director of IntegralOrg and the Alberta Blue Cross Corporation Foundation; as a Member of the Bow Valley College Open Doors-Open Minds campaign; and on the Executive of the International Women’s Forum, Calgary Chapter.

 • Alberta Order of Excellence council member Brian Hodgson